topherCantrell/computerarcheology/content/TRS80/Pyramid/Code.md

 4625: CA 57 46        JP      Z,$4657             ; {code.InputDone} Yes, we are done
 4628: 0C              INC     C                   ; Increment the character count
 4629: 23              INC     HL                  ; Next in buffer
-462A: 11 7A 46        LD      DE,$467A            ; {+code.EndOfInputBuffer} One past the end of the input buffer
+462A: 11 7A 46        LD      DE,$467A            ; {+code.OnePastInput} One past the end of the input buffer
 462D: 7C              LD      A,H                 ; Overflowed the ...
 462E: BA              CP      D                   ; ... buffer?
 462F: DA 10 46        JP      C,$4610             ; {} No, keep taking keys